johananlai/docker-healthcheck/README.md

 where IMAGE is the name of the Docker image you wish to test.

-If you aren't sure about the image name, use
+If you wish to verify the image's name, use
 ```sh
 $ docker search TERM
 ```